Battle of Ruapekapeka: Battle of Ruapekapeka Pā

-Aftermath of the battle of Ruapekapeka
+Aftermath

-It was Māori custom that the place of a battle where blood was spilt became tapu so that the Ngāpuhi left Ruapekapeka Pā.
+It was Māori custom that the place of a battle where blood was spilt became tapu so that the Ngāpuhi left Ruapekapeka pā.
 After the battle Kawiti and his warriors, carrying their dead, travelled some 4 mi north-west to Waiomio, the ancestral home of Ngāti Hine.

-After the battle of Ruapekapeka Kawiti expressed the will to continue to fight, however Kawiti and Heke made it known that they would end the rebellion if the Colonial forces would leave the Ngāpuhi land.
+After the Battle of Ruapekapeka, Kawiti expressed the will to continue to fight, however Kawiti and Heke made it known that they would end the rebellion if the Colonial forces would leave Ngāpuhi land.

 Tāmati Wāka Nene acted as an intermediary in the negotiations with Governor Grey.
 At this time Governor Grey faced new threats of rebellion in the south and would have had logistical difficulties in a lengthy campaign against Heke and Kawiti; although Governor Grey may have underestimated the difficulties the essentially part-time Māori force would experience in continuing to fight against the Colonial forces.
 Governor Grey accepted Tāmati Wāka Nene's argument that clemency was the best way to ensure peace in the North.
 Heke and Kawiti were pardoned and no land was confiscated.

 Lieutenant Henry Balneavis, 58th Regiment, created a model of Ruapekapeka pā as a part of the New Zealand showcase at the Great Exhibition in London, in 1851.